Dentist-Approved

 Do my teeth need to be perfect to get one?

 Not at all, tooth gems are for all smiles.
-I offer gem options for all preferences and teeth.
+I offer gem options for all preferences and teeth!
+The sky is truly the limit with tooth gems and the options you have to find the perfect fit for you.

 What happens if it falls off and I swallow it?